mfikes/ambly/README.md

    :source-map true})
 ```

-Note that currently starting the Ambly REPL with plain `lein repl` is not supported until upstream ClojureScript REPL issues are resolved.
+**NOTE**: Starting the Ambly REPL with plain `lein repl` is currently not supported until upstream ClojureScript REPL issues are resolved.

 ### rlwrap